 Tamar Antin, DrPH, MAA

-Dr. Antin is an applied anthropologist whose work focuses on the role of stigma in public health prevention.
-In particular, her research addresses health inequities by investigating the intersections between health-related stigma (e.g. the stigma of being a smoker) and other social identity stigmas (e.g. ethnicity, social class, and/or gender).
-After researching experiences with weight stigma among Black women, Dr. Antin became interested in the purposeful use of stigma in public health prevention and the potential unintended consequences this may have for some groups.
+Tamar is an applied anthropologist whose work focuses on the role of stigma in public health practice and policy-making.
+Her research has examined health inequities by considering the intersections between health-related stigma (e.g. the stigma of being a smoker) and other social identity stigmas (e.g. ethnicity, social class, and/or gender).
+Tamar is committed to research that draws attention to the structures within which health practices are embedded and highlights the social processes that lead to inequities in health.